ornlabs/AlexaComicSkill/README.md

 ### General Information

+Available for Characters, Locations, Objects, and Teams

 > *Who is Professor X?*

+> *Tell me about Metropolis.*

 > *Tell me about Rocket Raccoon.*

 ### Aliases

+Available for Characters, Locations, Objects, and Teams

 > *What are some of Thor's other names?*